OdedMous/Medical-Text-Classification/README.md

 - **Fully Connected Layer (FCL)** <br/>
 Learn the distance model to calculate the dissimilarity.
 The output vector of the subtract block is fed to the FCL which returns a dissimilarity value for the pair of texts in the input.
 Then a sigmoid function is applied  to the dissimilarity value to convert it to a probability value in the range [0, 1].

 We use Binary Cross Entropy as the loss function.
-Note that in the original siamese neural network paper ([3]) the authors used various loss function which can consider more then two samples......................

 **(3-4) Prototype Selection** <br/>
 In this phase, K prototypes are extracted from the training set.
 As the autores of [1] stated, it is not practical to take every sample in the training as a prototype.
 Alternatively, m centroids for each category separately are computed by clustering technique.
 This reduces the prototype list from the size of the training sample (K=n) to K=m*C (C=number of categories).
 I chose K-means for the clustering algorithm.